chaveshigor/wuphf/README.md

 ## Techs

-* Ruby on Rails => For all the CRUD stuff
+* Ruby on Rails: For all the CRUD stuff and show views
-* Redis and Sidekiq => For the queue jobs
+* Redis and Sidekiq: For the queue jobs
-* A pretty telegram bot, to notify users
+* A pretty telegram bot: To notify users

 ## Features